ConceptaNjolima/MyTNTResources/Week 1/[ENG1.4] To Do sample app.md

 1. Try completing functionality
 2. Commit to your local repository as you go.
 3. End of lesson, final Push and comment on what you learned and what was challenging

-## Stretch

-* Stylize the app
-* Add additional qualities to the shopping items.
-    * Maybe another text field to describe the item
-    * Maybe a true/false field - true if the item is edible, false if it's not
-* Make sure that the input is valid:
-    * Check for empty inputs
-    * Check if the new item duplicates an existing item
-* Clear Input value after form submit
-* Add `delete()` functionality
-* Sort list alphabetically
-* Next week you'll look at Components (ENG 2.1).
-Once you've done that come back here and refactor (rearrange) the code so that each ShoppingItem is rendered using a component

 ------